 Research shows that positive affirmations also boost self-esteem and help your child develop a positive mental attitude, helping them develop a growth mindset and a positive outlook on life.
 Using positive affirmations can also help you overcome negative thinking patterns.

-You can learn more about positive affirmations and download a free printable list of affirmations, worksheet, and coloring page here.
+You can learn more about positive affirmations and download a free printable list of affirmations, worksheets, and coloring pages here.

 Healthy Coping Strategies